-Why should You care about Trams in the cities?
+Why should Trams run in the cities?

-2) Trams can run underground, on the street and also on it’s own avenue route.
+2) Trams can run underground, on the street and also on its own avenue route.
 You don’t really need to have several systems in a city.
 Well, metros are fine but I have been to cities like Porto in Portugal, Santa Cruz on Tenerife island in Spain, Essen in Germany, Den Haag in Netherlands and Bergen in Norway where trams are like metros or light-rail.
 Here they hit the car traffic almost never.
 And that seems to work very well.
-You can build quite long tram stations underground also, which Porto is a good example on.
+You can build quite long tram stations underground also, which Porto is a good example of.
 Trams can become as long as metros for sure.

 3) Trams can run as fast as any metro or train.
 There are fantastic train-tram-metro systems still existing in Lyon (France), Kassel (Germany), Den Haag (Netherlands), Göteborg (Sweden) and the most known one in Karlsruhe (Germany).
-Inside the city they run like a tram, but on the outskirts they run as fast as local trains.
-Just think of how the world cities would look like if the main central train stations were shrinked by over 80% and then the local trains become a part of the tram systems in the cities.
+Inside the city, they run like a tram, but on the outskirts, they run as fast as local trains.
+Just think of how the world cities would look like if the main central train stations were shrunk by over 80% and then the local trains become a part of the tram systems in the cities.
 In many German cities like Bremen etc, you have bigger tram hubs in the city center.
 What if trams went from these to the nearest cities.
 What if I could take a train-tram route from Oslo to Drammen?
 Now that would be really great!?

 Now I want to address the reasons why electric cars and busses isn’t a great solution.